James Hubert Blake High School: Awards

 In 2007, The Washington Post awarded Teresa Carbonell the Agnes Meyer Outstanding Teacher Award for Montgomery County.
 A Spanish teacher, Carbonnell led the honor roll recognition program at Blake High School and led the junior varsity cheer squad.
 After Hurricane Katrina, Carbonnell raised $25,000 for the hurricane's victims with a Sunset Jazz Concert performed by students.

 The Maryland Association of School Libraries gave Blake High School the Mae I. Graham Award for its outstanding library media program during the 2008–2009 school year.
 The award letter specifically noted the library staff's effective collaborative work between teachers and parents and the library's excellent collection.

 A team of seven students won both first-place awards at the local Globe Game Jam in 2015.
 The students created a strategy and puzzle simulation called "Second Chance" that offers a second chance at life by unlocking clues and unraveling a mysterious medical trauma.
-The students created the program at Blake High School's gaming and simulation studio, called Bengal Studios, which is part of the school's Interactive Media and Game Development career technology education program."Bengal Studios".
-James Hubert Blake High School.
-Montgomery County Public Schools.
-Archived from the original on March 31, 2016.
+The students created the program at Blake High School's gaming and simulation studio, called Bengal Studios, which is part of the school's Interactive Media and Game Development career technology education program.

-Blake is the only school in the 61-year history of It's Academic to win the DC-area championship four years in a row (2012–15).
-The team won the Washington Championship again in 2021.
-In 22 years on the show, Blake has reached the finals 13 times and has won the Intercity Super Bowl title four times.
+Students from Blake High School compete in the Washington D.C. edition of It's Academic, a televised academic quiz show.
+Blake is the only school in the 64-year history of It's Academic to win the DC-area championship four years in a row (2012–15).
+The team won additional D.C.
+Championships in 2021, 2024, and 2025.
+Blake first participated in the show in 2000, and has reached the finals 15 times and won the now-defunct Intercity Super Bowl title four times.